 Whether you are just beginning your health journey or have been on this path for a while, you have probably heard about the importance of reading food labels somewhere along the line.
 But did anyone ever take the time to really explain it to you?
 What should you really be focusing on?
 No matter your health goals, understanding what is in the food you are buying is important.
 So I’ve broken it down for you and provided you with 10 key items to know next time you hit the grocery store.

-- Sugar: You will notice that there is no % daily value measurement next to sugar on your food label, which I personally think is preposterous, but that is a topic for another post.
+Sugar: You will notice that there is no % daily value measurement next to sugar on your food label, which I personally think is preposterous, but that is a topic for another post.
 There are some natural sugars (lactose in dairy and fructose in fruit) that are fine to eat, but steer clear of the added stuff.
 There are many aliases for sugar on your ingredients list such as dextrose, fructose, honey, malt syrup, rice syrup, sucrose, xylose, molasses, corn sweetener, high fructose corn syrup, lactose, maltose, agave nectar, barley malt, beet sugar, and caramel, to name a few.
 The recommended daily intake of sugar for women is 25 grams (100 calories) and for men is 37.5 grams (150 calories).
 This is not very much.
-See a past post from my Sugar Series on ways to decrease your sugar consumption.

 ~Peace, love and healthy eating~